-He was living in Oakland, CA in 1837, where he was a member of the Lyon Post #8 Department of California & Nevada G.A.R.
-He attended the Gettysburg reunion in July 1838.
+He was living in Oakland, CA in 1938, where he was a member of the Lyon Post #8, Grand Army of the Republic (GAR).
+He attended the Gettysburg 75th anniversary reunion in July 1938 and the GAR National encampment in Springfield, IL in 1940, then Commander of the California/Nevada Department, GAR.
 He died in 1946 about one week shy of 101 years old.

 References & notes

 Basic information from Bates1.
 Thanks to Steve Maczuga for publishing Bates' information in his excellent database.
 His words above from a questionnaire he returned prior to the 1937 (75th) Anniversary of the battle of Antietam, now in a collection online from the Western Maryland Regional Library/WHILBR.
 Details from an announcement in the Warren (PA) Times Mirror of 1 July 1938.
-His gravesite is on Findagrave, which also has a photo of him taken long after the War, from Kathy Erlandson.
+His gravesite is on Findagrave.

 06/27/1845; Fulton, OH

 06/21/1946 Oakland, CA; burial in Evergreen Cemetery, Oakland, CA